Stefano Sorrentino: Retirement and amateur career

 On 21 January 2020, Sorrentino announced his retirement from professional football on Sky Sport's television program Calciomercato.
 However, on 27 January 2020, Sorrentino announced his transfer to Seconda Categoria side Cervo, coached by his father Roberto, and that he would play as a striker.

 In June 2021, he retired permanently and fully engaged in his new career as a football agent, representing Palermo goalkeeper Alberto Pelagotti.

 In March 2022, he acquired a majority stake of Serie D club Chieri.
 He left the club in July 2023.

 Style of play

-A talented and acrobatic goalkeeper, Sorrentino was known for his penalty-stopping abilities as well as his extraordinary shot-stopping, reflexes and ability to produce spectacular and decisive saves.
+Sorrentino was known for his penalty-stopping abilities as well as his shot-stopping, reflexes and ability to produce decisive saves.
 Experienced and consistent, he also drew praise for his work-rate, determination, leadership and longevity.
 With 14 stops in 363 appearances between 2001 and 2019, he has parried the joint–seventh–most penalties in Serie A history, alongside Francesco Antonioli.

 Sorrentino noted that his position on the pitch tended to change depending on whether he was playing behind a three or four-man back-line; in the former case, he usually played in a deeper position closer to the goal.
 Antonio Di Natale described him as one of the best Italian goalkeepers of his generation.

 Although primarily a goalkeeper, Sorrentino came out of retirement to play as a striker in the lower divisions of Italian football.